EditB/SearchCLI/README.md

  And dependencies:
  inquirer: 6.2.0

-Note: Wrote and tested it on Windows 10 Command Prompt; looks like jq has some windows cmd shell quoting issues.
+Note: Wrote and tested it on Windows 10 Command Prompt (cmd.exe);